dantman/elite-vr-cockpit/GETTING-STARTED.md

 ## 9. Restart Elite Dangerous to update your bindings
+After you've configured your starting set of buttons, I would recommend moving your main menu buttons (Esc, Padlock, Menu) out of the way.
+To your right or left and below the UI menus is usually a good spot.
+Just make sure it's easy to reach!
 Be sure to restart either Elite Dangerous or the overlay after you update your bindings.
 We don't currently detect changes to bindings while the game is running.

+## 10. Reminders before you get started
+A couple of quick reminders before you get started.
+### 1. You must "grab" the joystick or throttle before you can use any of the buttons on your VR controller
+  - This includes POV/hats, triggers, primary, secondary, and alt buttons
+  - **Think of it like this:** If you hold your hand 1 foot over the top of your mouse and click down in mid-air, it doesn't do anything for your computer.
+Elite Dangerous is the same way.
+It's not watching for button clicks until you grab the joystick in VR, then your VR hand can physically reach all of the buttons...
+  - This includes navigating UI Menus within your cockpit AND navigating the game menus.
+If you're looking to your left at the "external" screen, you still need to "grab" the joystick before you can use the POV/Hat to navigate through the screen

+### 2. Start small
+Especially if you're new to the game, don't crowd your screen with a bunch of holographic buttons that you don't know how you'll use.
+Bind the controls listed in this guide and make sure you know how to do the following:
+  1. Boost - bound to Throttle Primary
+  2. Chaff - bound to Throttle Secondary
+  3. Navigate the UI menus (if you look left/right within your cockpit)
+  4. Engage Frame Shift Drive - holographic button
+  5. Deploy Landing Gear - holographic button

+A large number of the other actions you'll need to know can be found by looking to your right, at the "Internal" UI screen.

+### 3. You may have to bind more later
+Alternate screens like the galaxy map have different bindings.
+We setup the galaxy map in this guide, but there are other places where you may have to return to do more bindings.

 # Appendix
 # How to bind controller actions